-Adams Morgan blends a rich, diverse history from a legacy of immigrants, activists and revolutionaries with artistic and culinary expression that makes this neighborhood a must-see.
+Adams Morgan blends a rich, diverse history from a legacy of immigrants, activists and revolutionaries with artistic and culinary expression, making this neighborhood a must-visit.

 Originally known as simply “18th and Columbia,” which refers to its major crossroads in Northwest D.C., activists and urban planners in the 1950s sought to create a new identity for the neighborhood with a name that unified Washington, D.C., residents across racial lines.

 Black and white families were fighting together for better education for all, even at a time when area schools were still segregated.
-To show their unity, parents from the whites-only Adams School (named for President John Quincy Adams) and the “colored” Morgan School (named for city Commissioner Thomas Morgan) organized as the Adams Morgan Better Neighborhood Conference, giving the area a new name.
+To show their unity, parents from the whites-only Adams School (named for President John Quincy Adams) and the “colored” Morgan School (named for city commissioner Thomas Morgan) organized as the Adams Morgan Better Neighborhood Conference, giving the area its new name.

 Today, international shops and restaurants line the streets of Adams Morgan, and residents throughout the District take advantage of everything the neighborhood has to offer.

 Every year on the second Sunday in September (Sept.
-8 this year), visitors can take part in Adams Morgan Day.
-The free festival features live music and international food as well as sidewalk vendors and cultural dancing, and neighborhood businesses offer deals for the celebration.
+10 in 2023), visitors can take part in Adams Morgan Day, a free festival featuring live music and international food as well as sidewalk vendors and cultural performances.
+Many neighborhood businesses offer deals for the celebration.

 The LINE DC is a multipurpose venue that is home to a hotel, community center and radio station.

 This culturally diverse neighborhood has something for everyone, especially foodies and those who love the arts.
 Adams Morgan is known for its nightlife scene, but there are still plenty of places to visit and things to do during the day as well.